MagmaMultiAgent/.github/profile/README.md

 We would like to extend our heartfelt gratitude to [Gulyás László](https://github.com/lesIII) for their invaluable guidance and insightful mentorship throughout the course of this project.

-We are also thankful to **Eötvös Lóránd University** for providing the necessary resources and environment that facilitated the development of this project.
+We are also thankful to **Eötvös Loránd University** for providing the necessary resources and environment that facilitated the development of this project.